apk899/.github/profile/README.md

 - 🌎 Everything in the world is connected in some way

 ## ❗ Important
 [Apk899.blogspot.com](https://apk899.blogspot.com/) is NOT associated or affiliated with Google, Google Play or Android in any way.
 Android is a trademark of Google Inc. All the apps & games are property and trademark of their respective developer or publisher and for HOME or PERSONAL use ONLY.
-Please be aware that APKPure.com ONLY SHARE THE ORIGINAL APK FILE FOR FREE APPS.
+Please be aware that Apk 899 ONLY SHARE THE ORIGINAL APK FILE FOR FREE APPS.
 ALL THE APK FILE IS THE SAME AS IN GOOGLE PLAY WITHOUT ANY CHEAT, UNLIMITED GOLD PATCH OR ANY OTHER MODIFICATIONS.

 ## ☁ Upload / Submit App
 To Upload an App, Click on the "Upload / Submit App" button right here: